RuotingLiu/RuotingLiu.github.io/_pages/about.md

 **2020.09 - 2021.06**, Mental Health Education Center, UCAS | Beijing, China | Student cadre
 - Designed the 2021 UCAS Academic and Physical and Mental Status Survey of Current Students.
 - Compiled and designed the outline of the academic interview, focusing on recent positive and negative experiences and emotional regulations.
 - Summarized the content of interviews and wrote the corresponding report.

-# 📑 Co-reviewer
-- **2025.07 - 2026.01**, The belief in a decline in cooperation in the USA and China

 # 🎖 Honors and Awards
 - **2026**, PSL-BRIDGE (Building Research Initiatives for Doctoral Growth in Europe) program, Erasmus+ SMT grant, ENS-PSL